crstauf/jira-active-releases/readme.md

   - `?format=markdown` **or** `?format=md` → clean Markdown table with clickable project and version links
   - `?format=json` → structured JSON data (ideal for scripts or integrations)
 - Shows **all configured projects**, even those with no active releases
-- Caches results for 6 hours (with stale-while-revalidate) for fast loads
+- Caches results for six hours (with stale-while-revalidate) for fast loads
 - `?force=1` bypasses cache for an immediate refresh
 - Works even if you lack the global “Browse Projects” permission
 - Runs on Cloudflare Workers — free tier forever